alain-picard/blog/content/post/life-in-emacs.md

 an... _accidental_ choice ended up having such a deep impact on me.
 Later, I would come to appreciate emacs as a "programmable editor", learn lisp, and eventually even build a company's technological core on [Common Lisp](https://common-lisp.net/);
-I'm quite that would never have happened had I not had my eyes opened to the existence of such deeply interactive and evolveable systems.
+I'm quite sure that would never have happened had I not had my eyes opened to the existence of such deeply interactive and evolveable systems.